Dyslexia Special Needs Factsheet

 Dyslexia is a learning disability that makes it hard to learn to read and understand written language.
 Even students with average or above-average intelligence can have dyslexia.

-A child with dyslexia may have difficulty:
+A child with dyslexia may have trouble:

-- learning to talk or pronouncing longer words
+- learning to talk

 - learning to identify syllables (cow/boy in cowboy) and phonemes (b, a, t in bat)